Foxglove144/hiddenlayer/README.md

 ## Install HiddenLayer

-Install directly from GitHub if you just want to install the latest version of the library:
+Install directly from GitHub if you want to install the latest version of the library:

 ```bash
 pip install git+https://github.com/Foxglove144/hiddenlayer.git